 #9.
 Impact Drivers

-As discussed above, the drill driver is an excellent all-arounder for drilling holes and driving screws.
-However, if you’re working on a project that requires repetitive driving into hardwood and other challenging materials, you will certainly feel the benefit of an impact driver.
+As mentioned above, drill drivers are excellent for drilling holes and driving screws.
+However, if you’re working on a project that requires repetitive driving into hardwood and other challenging materials, you’ll feel the benefit of an impact driver.

-A typical impact driver is 2-3 times more potent than a drill driver or a combi drill, generating 150 to 220Nm of torque for maximum driving power and an impact rate of around 3,000 BPM.
+A typical impact driver is 2–3 times more powerful than a drill driver or combi drill, generating 150 to 220Nm of torque and an impact rate of around 3,000 BPM.

 You need a high-capacity battery to get the best out of an impact driver.
-I recommend a 4Ah or 5Ah battery for heavy-duty work, but a 2Ah battery will suffice for most jobs.
-I think it’s always better to have more power and battery capacity than required.
+I recommend a 4Ah or 5Ah battery for heavy-duty work, but a 2Ah battery is sufficient for most jobs.

-Instead of a chuck, an impact driver has a hexagonal collet that you pull out to insert the drill bit.
+Instead of a chuck, impact drivers have a hexagonal collet that you pull out to insert the drill bit.
 Impact drivers use bit rotation and percussive blows to apply extra force onto the screw.
-This additional force makes screws easier to drive, requiring much less downward pressure on the screw head.
+This additional force makes screws easier to drive, requiring less downward pressure on the screw head.

 If you’re unsure what type of driver you should use, Charlie explains the difference between drill drivers and impact drivers in the video below: